meilisearch/.github/profile/README.md

 <h1 align="center">Meilisearch</h1>

 👋 Hi!
-This is Meilisearch, a lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.
+Welcome to the [Meilisearch](https://meilisearch.com?utm_campaign=oss&utm_source=github&utm_medium=organization) organization!
+[Meilisearch](https://github.com/meilisearch/meilisearch) is a lightning-fast search engine that fits effortlessly into your apps, websites, and workflow.

-Meilisearch is a search engine created by [Meilisearch](https://www.welcometothejungle.com/en/companies/meilisearch), a software development company based in France and with team members all over the world.
+We're a software development company based in France and with team members all over the world.
 Want to know more about us?
-Check out our [blog](https://blog.meilisearch.com/)!
+Check out our [blog](https://blog.meilisearch.com/?utm_campaign=oss&utm_source=github&utm_medium=organization)!

 ## 🔎 Meilisearch